AbhinandSatish/Data-structures-projects/Projects/Spotify Playlist/README.md

-ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  < 8 hours >
 ## Project Overview

 In this project, I implemented a Spotify Playlist manager using C++.
 The main objective was to create a program that allows users to add, remove, and move songs within a playlist.
 The project is divided into two main files: `chat.cpp` and `main.cpp`.